 “I noticed that.
 Do you think she could have used magic to snatch my wallet somehow?
 I had it in my hand one second, then didn’t the next.
 Nothing moved by me as I turned away from the tables.
 Nothing I could see, at least.”

 “I’m sorry, but I really don’t know.
 If Dowen asked Zephyr to, she could theoretically have done it.
 She wouldn’t have, though.
 She knows theft is illegal.”

 “She can hear through the wind.
 The Professors use her to pass out papers and quills to students when they need them.
 She doesn’t mind helping students if they need to carry a lot of books.
 Little things like that.”

 Good to know, thought Kon.

 The trio were too close for them to speak any further.
-Not about things he didn’t want to hear, at least.
+Not about things he didn’t want them to hear, at least.

 “What’s the punishment for theft anyway?” he asked.
 Loud enough for Lili, Ora, and Dowen to laugh at, but not for the teenagers above to hear.
 Kon’s fae rang out quietly among the foliage to keep his voice from carrying to their ears.